kean/Get/Sources/Get/Get.docc/Extensions/APIClient+Extension.md

 ### Session Delegate

 ``APIClient`` provides elegant high-level APIs, but also gives you _complete_ access to the underlying `URLSession` APIs.
 You can, as shown earlier, change the session configuration, but it doesn't stop there.
-You can also provide a custom `URLSessionDelegate` and implement only the methods you are interested in – ``APIClient`` will handle the rest.
+You can also provide a custom `URLSessionDelegate` and implement only the methods you need and ``APIClient`` will handle the rest.

 ```swift
 let client = APIClient(baseURL: URL(string: "https://api.github.com")) {